hxtree/galaxyops/platform/rush-coverage/README.md

 rush test:cov && rushx start
 ```

-Coverage files will be generated to `coverage/` directory.
-These files can then
+Coverage files generated will be saved to the `coverage/` directory.
+These files
-be used to reports for entire monorepo or in CI to get monitor code coverage.
+can then be used to report code coverage for entire monorepo.
+They can be used
+in CI to get monitor code coverage just as any single coverage report would be.